AjaX-05/ArXiv-metadata-Analysis/README.md

 Optimization Techniques:
 Lazy Evaluation: Spark optimizes the execution plan by delaying evaluation until an action is called.
 Catalyst Optimizer: Optimizes the execution of DataFrame queries for performance improvements.
+Salting for Skewness: Similar to the RDD approach, salting is used in SQL-based operations to balance the load across partitions, mitigating the impact of data skewness.

 # Technologies Used
 Apache Spark: Powerful engine for big data processing. <br/>